madebykrol/microfrontend-monorepo/README.md

 This application exposes a module which contains routing for '/catalog' route as well as subroutes.
 ### Dashboard
 ### Header
+This application exposes a header component which displays a top navigation.
 ### Footer